-The full cost of eye test will be met by the School providing that the test has been agreed by the Bursar and the relevant form is completed prior to the appointment.
+The full cost of eye test will be met by the School via the voucher scheme in place.
 Where an employee has arranged a test independently and without the knowledge of the School, even if the test is specifically related to display screen use, the School shall not be responsible for the costs incurred.